o3de/o3de.org/content/docs/userguide/level-intro.md

 ---
-description: ' Use levels and environments to organize the setting of your &ALYlong;
+description: ' Use levels and environments to organize the setting of your Amazon Lumberyard game. '
-  game. '
 title: Creating levels and adding environment effects
 ---